FAQ

 To serve you better, we've assembled a list of our customers' most frequently asked questions.
 If you don't find your answer here, feel free to contact us.

 Otter Lake Water Commission is the whoelsale water supplier to several area towns and water districts which include Auburn, Divernon, Girard, Pawnee, Thayer, Virden, Nilwood, Tovey, South Palmyra Rural Water District and Henderson Water District.
 Each town or water district is responsible for their own individual customers.
 You are an Otter Lake Water Commission customer if you pay your utility bill directly to us.
-We contract bill for the Village of Nilwood - these customers are still considered Nilwood's customers even though you pay your bill to our office.
+We contract bill for the Village of Nilwood, Village of Thayer, and Village of Tovey - these customers are still considered Nilwood's, Thayer's, and Tovey's customers even though you pay your bill to our office.
 If you are unsure if you are an Otter Lake Water Commission customer please call our office prior to paying your bill.

 You could possibly have a leaky toilet or faucet that's difficult to detect.
 Just call the office and we'll work with you to solve the problem.
 (Leaking Toilet Information)